-- A formal application for admission Online applications may be found at www.asumh.edu - American College Test (ACT), Student Profile Report or SAT or ACCUPLACER Classic or ACCUPLACER Next Generation or COMPASS Test scores (In accordance with state law, test scores are required for placement in math, English, and reading.)
-The ACCUPLACER Classic or the ACCUPLACER Next Generation Tests are offered at ASUMH by calling 870-508-6209. - 3.
+- 1. A formal application for admission Online applications may be found at www.asumh.edu/apply - American College Test (ACT), Student Profile Report, SAT, ACCUPLACER Classic, ACCUPLACER Next Generation or COMPASS Test scores (In accordance with state law, test scores are required for placement in math, English, and reading.)
+The ACCUPLACER Classic or the ACCUPLACER Next Generation tests are offered at ASUMH by calling 870-508-6209. - 3.
 An official high school transcript that includes the date of graduation or results of the General Education Development (GED) test and official transcripts from previous colleges or universities - 4.
-Documentation (required by Arkansas statute) of two immunizations for measles, rubella, and mumps
+Documentation (required by Arkansas statute) of two immunizations for measles, rubella, and mumps or a letter of exemption from the State of Arkansas